Koo Ja-cheol

-Koo Ja-cheol (Korean: 구자철; [ku.dʑa.tɕʰʌl] or [ku] [tɕa.tɕʰʌl]; born 27 February 1989) is a South Korean footballer who plays for Jeju United as a midfielder.
+Koo Ja-cheol (Korean: 구자철; [ku.dʑa.tɕʰʌl] or [ku] [tɕa.tɕʰʌl]; born 27 February 1989) is a South Korean former professional footballer who played as a midfielder.
 Koo is one of the three most successful South Korean players with careers in the German Bundesliga, alongside Cha Bum-kun and Son Heung-min.
 He played for VfL Wolfsburg, FC Augsburg and Mainz 05 with 211 Bundesliga appearances.
 He also captained the South Korea national team in the 2012 Summer Olympics and the 2014 FIFA World Cup, and won a bronze medal in the Summer Olympics.

 Early life

 Koo started football at age ten when a nearby elementary school opened its football club.
 During his early youth career, he mostly played as a defender, often taking sweeper role.
 However, he wasn't particularly outstanding and the fact he suffered from anemia also hindered him from gaining attention.
 In 2006, as a member of Boin High School, Koo participated in the Baekrok High School Football Competition that is annually held in Jeju Island.
 Leading Boin High School to a runner-up place with an outstanding performance, he grabbed the attention of Jung Hae-seong, who was then the manager of Jeju United.